fenago/machine-learning-with-scikit-learn/Chapter03/Lab_3.md

 mathematically, we obtained a probability of 95% that the loan would default if the interest rate was 10%.

-After applying the `logit`{.literal} function to the linear equation, the two-dimensional plot shown previously changes to the following
+After applying the `logit` function to the linear equation, the two-dimensional plot shown previously changes to the following
 diagram: